Clearlingo Editing and Proofreading

 Compound words

-Hyphens are used to join words together to make a compound word.
-Different dictionaries and style guides allow different uses for hyphens in compound words, so check the New Zealand Oxford Dictionary for the correct use of the hyphen in a word for New Zealand English – some compound words have become so established that they no longer take a hyphen.
+Different dictionaries and style guides allow different uses for hyphens in compound words, so check the New Zealand Oxford Dictionary whether the word you are writing uses a hyphen in a word for New Zealand English.
+Some compound words have become so established that they no longer take a hyphen.

 well-known